 The middle section (where Brandon is standing) will be filled with the adobe bricks we made the day before - but not before they fully dried.
 To ensure fast and proper trying, one of the first things we did on day 2 was flip and trim the bricks.
 We turned them on their side to help them dry faster and trimmed their edges so they were more fully rectangular.

-our 100 or so adobe bricks drying in the sun
+our 100 or so adobe bricks drying in the sun |

 The bamboo used for the wattle was split into 4's using a pretty handy tool: Bamboo Splitter.
 I don't know the official name - but it's Japanese and it splits bamboo.
-If you're interested in a live demo, check out Eric on YouTube.
+If you're interested in a live demo, check out

-bamboo splitter
+bamboo splitter |

 Once split into 4's, the bamboo pieces were cleaned with a knife (to smoothe the rough edges) and cut into smaller pieces with a saw to fit horizontally around the full, vertical bamboo pieces.

 Cassie weaving wattle in the back wall.
-Looking good huh!?
+Looking good huh!? |

 Once we put the back wall up, wove all the wattle, it was time for the daub.
 We used a mixture of cut straw, clay, sand and water to make the daub; it was essentially a type of plaster.
 To apply, simply slather it on from the outside and push it through the cracks of the bamboo so it sticks, creating a more sturdy wall.